mkorchuck/martakorczak.com/content/authors/admin/_index.md

 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.

 ---
-## About Me
-Cześć!
+## Cześć!
 Welcome to my website.
 I am a PhD candidate in Economics at European University Institute in Florence.
-I am using micro-econometric and experimental tools, as well as microeconomic theory, to answer questions from areas of political economy, public economics and gender.
+I use micro-econometric and experimental tools, as well as microeconomic theory, to answer questions from areas of political economy, public economics and gender.
+|
 The common denominator of my projects is the study of unexpected consequences of policies which is for me the most fascinating part in studying economics.